Counting modular forms by rationality field: Hecke fields

 For our heuristic point counts, we will use explicit models for Hilbert modular surfaces.
 For $D < 100$, Elkies and Kumar \cite{EK} computed models for $Y_-(D)$.
 By work of Hirzebruch and Zagier \cite{HZ}, $Y_-(D)$ is rational (i.e., birational to $\mathbb P^2$) if and only if $D \in \{5, 8, 12, 13, 17\}$.

 We expect that 100\% of degree 2 weight 2 newforms correspond to rational points on Hilbert modular surfaces with the most rational points, i.e., the rational surfaces.
-While we do not know if any Hilbert modular surfaces parametrizing non-principally polarized surfaces with RM $D$ are rational, we at least expect that the 5 rational $Y_-(D)$'s should account for a positive proportion of degree 2 weight 2 newforms, and this is supported by data.
+While the Hilbert modular surfaces parametrizing non-principally polarizable surfaces with RM $D$ are rational over $\C$ for $D = 12, 21, 24, 28, 33, 60$ (see \cite[Theorem VII.3.3]{vdG}), we at least expect that the 5 rational $Y_-(D)$'s should account for a positive proportion of degree 2 weight 2 newforms, and this is supported by data.

-Namely, the polarization classes of abelian surfaces with RM $D$ are in bijection with the narrow ideal classes $\mathrm{Cl}^+(\Q(\sqrt D))$.
+To be more precise, the polarization classes of abelian surfaces with RM $D$ are in bijection with the narrow ideal classes $\mathrm{Cl}^+(\Q(\sqrt D))$.
 In particular, if $D=5, 8, 13, 17$, the abelian surface is automatically principally polarizable.
-Second, our data suggest that, at least for prime level, most degree 2 weight 2 newforms have rationality field $\Q(\sqrt D)$ with $D = 5$ or $8$, and thus correspond to points on $Y_-(5)$ and $Y_-(8)$.
-For other $D$, e.g., $D=12$, it is not clear whether a positive proportion of abelian surfaces with RM $D$ are principally polarizable.
+For $D=12$, the narrow class number is 2, and the moduli spaces for each polarization type are rational (at least over $\C$), so it is not clear whether a positive proportion of abelian surfaces with RM $12$ should be principally polarizable.
+We cannot yet analyze counts for the non-prinicipal polarization types as we do not know models for the corresponding moduli spaces together with appropriate invariants.
+However, our data suggest that, at least for prime level, most degree 2 weight 2 newforms have rationality field $\Q(\sqrt D)$ with $D = 5$ or $8$, and thus correspond to points on $Y_-(5)$ and $Y_-(8)$.

 For the remainder of the section, assume $D \in \{5, 8, 12, 13, 17\}$.
 Then $Y_-(D)$ is birational to $\mathbb P^2_{m,n}$.
 Let $\mathcal A_2$ be the moduli space for principally polarized abelian surfaces.
 Forgetting the RM action yields a map $Y_-(D) \to \mathcal A_2$.